Credit: Zoraya ter Beek

 “I finished ECT in August 2020, and after a period of accepting there was no more treatment, I applied for assisted dying in December of that year.
 It’s a long and complicated process.
 It’s not like you ask for assisted dying on a Monday and you’re dead by Friday.”

-Ter Beek explains that she was on a waiting list for an assessment for a long time as so few doctors are willing to be involved in the process.
+Ter Beek explained that she was on a waiting list for an assessment for a long time as so few doctors were willing to be involved in the process.

 “Every doctor at every stage says: ‘Are you sure?
 You can stop at any point’.
 My partner has been in the room for most conversations in order to support me, but several times he has been asked to leave so the doctors can be sure I’m speaking freely.”

 “I feel relief.
-It’s been such a long fight,” ter Beek concludes.
+It’s been such a long fight,” ter Beek concluded.

 If you or someone you know is affected by any of the issues raised in this story, call the National Suicide Prevention Lifeline in the US at 800-273-TALK (8255) or text Crisis Text Line at 741741.